wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-onboard-users/includes/3-envision-the-adoption-of-teams.md

 ## Adoption prerequisites

-Before getting started an administrator should ensure that, make sure that:
+Before getting started an administrator should ensure that:

 - *Teams is installed* and *licenses are assigned* in your environment.
 At a minimum, licenses should be assigned to your core team and to the early adopters participating in this initial project phase.
 - Desktop and mobile applications are downloaded.

 ## Assemble your team